lekha2000/Stramark_Training/Basics SQL/README.md

   52. Write a query to display the name (first_name, last_name), salary and PF (15% of salary) of all employees.
   53. Write a query to select all record from employees where last name in 'BLAKE', 'SCOTT', 'KING' and 'FORD'.
   54. Write a query to list the number of jobs available in the employees table.
+  55. Write a query to get the total salaries payable to employees.
+  56. Write a query to get the minimum salary from employees table.